 INFANTS & TODDLERS

 Children ages 4-12 are checked in by 10am by their caregivers in Room A for Kids Worship, a time of corporate praise.
-Children are then divided into Pre-K and Kindergartners and First-Fifth graders for their lesson in separate rooms.
+Children are then divided into a younger class and and older class for their lesson in separate rooms.
 We use the Godly Play curriculum to guide our children’s spiritual development and theology.
 Godly Play is a model of storytelling created by Rev. Dr. Jerome Berryman designed for children ages 2-12.
 It is an interpretation of Montessori religious education, which means it is more like spiritual guidance than what is typically thought of in the church as children’s education.
 The story is told with pieces made of wood or felt.
 Rather than telling the story in order to transfer information and its meaning from the teacher to the children, Godly Play allows the children to discover their own personal theological meaning.

 These classes focus on cultivating wonder, joy, and love for God, others, and creation.
 We want our children to encounter a God who loves them fully and we understand and expect that this will happen in different ways for different children.
 Whether it’s through the loving attention of an adult leader, through a Bible story, through a high energy worship song, or through artistic play, we want our children to dwell securely within God’s presence while they are with us on Sunday mornings.

-Children ages 4-12 are then escorted back to join their parents during Passing of the Peace.
+Children ages 4 and up are then escorted back to join their parents during Passing of the Peace.
 We want our children to begin taking part in worship, to hear the Word of God proclaimed and to experience Holy Communion.

 In addition to our Sunday morning gatherings, we also come together several times a year to have fun, connect with the community, and celebrate special moments in the life of the Church.